-Open Protocol Extensions for Matrix — 94 event types for data commons, AI governance, supply chain compliance, and legal workflows.
+Open Protocol Extensions for Matrix — 188 event types across 14 families for data commons, AI governance, ML lifecycle, legal MCP recording, supply chain compliance, and legal workflows.
 Apache 2.0.
 Implement freely.

 All events use the foundation.protocols.* namespace.
 No MSC required — custom namespaced events are a blessed Matrix extension mechanism.